Terry Kennedy, pro skateboarder, charged in Wheaton man's death

 OAKBROOK TERRACE, Ill.
 (WLS) -- A professional skateboarder from California has been charged with first-degree murder in the death of a man from Wheaton.

-According to ABC7's news partners at the Daily Herald, 36-year-old Terry Kennedy of Long Beach, California is being held without bail unitl a court hearing Tuesday morning.
+Terry Kennedy 36 of Long Beach, California is being held without bail until a court hearing next week, the DuPage County State's Attorney's Office said.

 Prosecutors said he punched 23-year-old Josiah Kassahun in the head and kicked him in the torso at the Comfort Suites on Roosevelt Road in Oakbrook Terrace last Tuesday.
-Kassahun died on Saturday from his injuries, the Herald reports.
+Kassahun died on Saturday from his injuries.

 Kennedy is a pro skateboarder who has been featured in music videos by Snoop Dogg and Pharrell Williams.